scottgriv/Dark-Castle-Theme/README.md

 ## Installation

-1. Reference the [themes](themes) folder for each platforms repository.
+1. Reference the [Themes](themes) folder for each platforms repository.
 2. Follow the `INSTALL.md` file in the root of the repository for specific instructions for said platform.
 3. Enjoy!